software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 - It is better to split these kinds of big user stories into multiple smaller user stories:

-  > ✅ As a content creator, I want to register with a username and password so that I can start writing blog posts
+  > ✅ As a blog reader, I want to be able to search blog posts by name so that I can find relevant blog posts to read

-  > ✅ As a content creator, I want to register with a profile picture so that my readers know what I look like
+  > ✅ As a blog reader, I want to be able to search blog posts by category so that I can find relevant blog posts to read

-  > ✅ As a content creator, I want to register with a profile description so that my readers know about me
+  > ✅ As a blog reader, I want to be able to search blog posts by author so that I can find relevant blog posts to read

 - If the description of the feature contains words like "and" or "or", it could be that the user story can be split into smaller user stories